Mannequin: Military use

 Military use of mannequins is recorded amongst the ancient Chinese, such as at the siege of Yongqiu.
 The besieged Tang army lowered scarecrows down the walls of their castles to lure the fire of the enemy arrows.
 In this way, they renewed their supplies of arrows.
 Dummies were also used in the trenches in World War I to lure enemy snipers away from the soldiers.

+In the modern era, mannequins have served as targets in shoot houses and target ranges.

 A Central Intelligence Agency (CIA) report describes the use of a mannequin ("Jack-in-the-Box") as a countersurveillance measure, intended to make it more difficult for the host country's counterintelligence to track the movement of CIA agents posing as diplomats.
 A "Jack-in-the-Box"—mannequin representing the upper half of a human—would quickly replace a CIA agent after he left the car driven by another agent and walked away, such that any counterintelligence officers monitoring the car would believe, at least briefly, that they were still in it.